Christian Walker Player Props: Diamondbacks vs. Nationals

 Christian Walker At The Plate

-- Walker has had at least one RBI in 40.4% of his games this season (23 of 57), with two or more RBI eight times (14.0%).
+- Walker has had at least one RBI in 39.7% of his games this season (23 of 58), with more than one RBI eight times (13.8%).
 He has also been responsible for three or more of his team's runs in three contests.

-- In 54.4% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (5.3%).
+- He has scored in 31 games this season (53.4%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.